George Blagojevic

-George Blagojevic (born 18 October 1996) is an Australian professional basketball player for Geelong United of the NBL1 South.
+George Blagojevic (born 18 October 1996) is an Australian professional basketball player for the Melbourne Tigers of the NBL1 South.
 He played college basketball for the Hartford Hawks before playing two seasons for the Cairns Taipans in the National Basketball League (NBL) between 2019 and 2021.

 Early life and career

 Blagojevic was born in Geelong, Victoria, in the suburb of Whittington.
 He later moved to Canberra to attend the Australian Institute of Sport (AIS).
 In 2014 and 2015, he played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).

 College career

 In March 2015, Blagojevic committed to Hartford over Boise State, Saint Mary's and Grand Canyon.

 Blagojevic averaged 9.5 points and 4.1 rebounds per game as a freshman.
 As a sophomore, his averages declined to 4.4 points and 3.0 rebounds per game.
 Blagojevic averaged 4.5 points and 3.7 assists per game as a junior.
 On February 27, 2019, he scored a career-high 32 points in a 96-76 win against Binghamton.
 As a senior, Blagojevic averaged 14.3 points, 7.5 rebounds, 1.9 assists and 1.2 steals per game.
 He was named to the Second Team All-America East.
 Blagojevic finished his career with 1,032 points and 578 rebounds.